Last updated on May 14, 2025

 This graph is literally my deck’s mana curve.
 You can see the curve peaking up at the 2- and 3-mana points before trailing off as the mana values increase.
 This is generally how you want your mana curve to look.
 The higher the mana cost of your curve’s peak, the less consistent your deck will be.
 Your deck needs to be able to do things early as well as late.

-If you have, for example, 80 cards that you want to play in your Commander deck but you know you have to cut that down to somewhere around 60 to 70, then looking at the deck’s mana curve is a great tool to help you figure out where your cuts need to be made.
+If you have, for example, 80 cards that you want to play in your Commander deck but you know you have to cut that down to somewhere around 60 to 70, then the deck’s mana curve is a great tool to help you figure out where to make your cuts.

 If you find peaks in your curve at high mana costs, that’s a good indication that you don’t need that many 5- or 7-drops.
-Similarly, if it looks like you don’t have very many cheap 1- to 3-mana spells, finding room for them should help to improve your deck’s consistency.
+Similarly, if you don’t have very many cheap 1- to 3-mana spells, when you make room for them, it helps improve your deck’s consistency.

 Strixhaven Stadium - Illustration by Piotr Dura